What is LH?

 Why should I do LH tests?

 A negative LH-test does not confirm that you're not fertile, or that ovulation will not occur.
 This only means that no LH surge has been detected at the time you tested, so keep testing.
-You may need to test more often, 2-3 times a day in order to find the surge.
+You may need to test more often, 2-3 times a day in order to catch the surge.
 Ovulation will occur even if you've only gotten negative LH results, just remember to measure your temperature properly.